jbeeko/TypeUp/README.md

 ## Roadmap

 ### FSON Parser
-The current implementation is a
+The current implementation is very simple.
+It walks the provided type from the top down in the order of declaration and uses `FSharpReflection` to build the instance.
+Parsing is very simple (not even really parsing) because the types to expect are know.
+For exmample when encountering a field defined to be `double` it is sufficient to take all the characters up to the next field and call `Double.Parse`.
+If it works great, if not an error can be show.

+Combinators from the library [FParsec](http://www.quanttec.com/fparsec/) are used to string the parsing together.

 ### Fix Outstanding Issues

 #### Better Error Messages
-So far the error messages are the default provided by FParsec, they are already amazingly good but could be improved in a few places.
+So far the error messages are the default provided by FParsec, they are already surprizingly good but could be improved in a few places.

 #### Indent Based Parsing
 The current parser does not implement indent based parsing and hence can't parse data like multi-line strings.
+This is also needed to reliably support collections.

 #### Options
 The parser currently only works for `string option`.
 This is due an issue constructing the correct type to pass to `FSharpValue.MakeRecord`.